 What side effects may I notice from receiving CHILD COUGH & SORE THROAT?

 See also Warning section.
 Dizziness, drowsiness, nausea, or vomiting may occur.
-If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.
 If your doctor has directed you to use this medication, remember that your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.
 A very serious allergic reaction to this drug is rare.
-However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.
 In the US - Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.
 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Where should I keep CHILD COUGH & SORE THROAT?

 Refer to storage information printed on the package.
 Protect from light and moisture.
 Do not store in the bathroom.
-Keep all medicines away from children and pets.
+Keep all medication away from children and pets.
 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
-Consult your pharmacist or local waste disposal company for more details about how to safely discard your product.
+Consult your pharmacist or local waste disposal company.